 - Option to restart Video4Linux2 source to handle abandonment on some devices.

-OBS Studio 27.0 It is now available from the official project page or as an update from the same program on supported systems.
+NOTE Studio 27.0 It is now available from the official project page or as an update from the same program on supported systems.
 Linux users can already install it from Flatub, but the Ubuntu ones can also do it from an APT repository:

 sudo add-apt-repository ppa:obsproject/obs-studio sudo apt-get update && sudo apt-get install obs-studio